opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 kubectl --namespace monitoring get secrets prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 -d ; echo
 ```

-!!! tip ""
+??? tip "Tip"

     - Default Username is `admin`
-    - The decoded password should translate to `prom-operator` which is the default gradana password.
+    - The decoded password should translate to `prom-operator` which is the default grafana password.

 ---